nicoanntan/UCB-MFE-python-preprogram/Lectures/Lecture 1/readme.md

 # Lecture 1

 ## Goal
-- Use `git` to clone this private repository
+- Use `git` to interact with this repository
--
+- Use `conda` to manage python environment
+- Familiar with basic Python syntax

 ## Introduction to Git
 - [What Is Git & Why Should You Use It?](https://www.nobledesktop.com/blog/what-is-git-and-why-should-you-use-it)